-Generally, a black hole is a region where gravity (or, in terms of General Relativity, space-time curvature) overcomes any other forces that would otherwise allow matter to escape.
+Generally, a black hole is a region where gravitation (or, in terms of General Relativity, space-time curvature) overcomes any other forces that would otherwise allow matter to escape.
 The early common interpretation was that nothing can escape; speculation in quantum mechanics suggests that some matter escapes every black hole, and that a black hole eventually 'evaporates' via radiation.

 In the constitution article, we describe how conserved fermions may re-constitute from bosons.
 This structure for matter allows the constituent parts of a fermion to collapse independently as fermionic couplings with external bosons or vacuum energy.

 |Fig.1: (a) Persistent state, and (b) a change of constitution.|